alazaroc/blog-web-code/_posts/2024-10-13-immediate-impact-quick-wins-for-each-pillar-of-the-aws-well-architected-framework.md

 > This is my third article in a series about `AWS Well-Architected`.
 >
-> Here you will discover actionable `Quick Wins for each AWS Well-Architected Pillar`, helping you optimize cloud performance, security, and cost-efficiency.
+> In this article you will discover actionable `Quick Wins for each AWS Well-Architected Pillar`, helping you optimize cloud performance, security, and cost-efficiency.
 >
 > More articles of the series:
 >